The "Ladder of Inference"

 Using the Ladder of Inference

-I think the framework offers some useful applications:
+I think this model offers some useful applications:

 1. It reminds me that I jump to conclusions.
 At each rung, humans apply assumptions and subconscious patterns.
 Selective attention is in our nature.